Rajnish-K/git_conflict_rebase/README.md

 # git_conflict_rebase
-this is the first line
+this is the first line changed by other dev2